Oracle Exadata Database Machine hardware and software are hardened.

 ILOM is a service processor embedded in many Oracle Exadata Database Machine components.
 It is used to perform out-of-band management activities, such as the following:

 Provide secure access to perform secure lights-out management of the database and storage servers.
-Access includes web-based access protected by SSL, command-line access using Secure Shell, and IPMI v2.0 and SNMPv3 protocols.
+Access includes web-based access protected by SSL, command-line access using Secure Shell (SSH), and protocol access using TLS and SNMPv3.

 Separate duty requirements using a role-based access control model.
 Individual users are assigned to specific roles that limit the functions that can be performed.